trevorfush/athena-analysis/README.md

 ## Directory contents

 In addition to the norm and divergence calculations, scripts are included that ran the simulation for K-Athena and Athena-PK, as well as scripts to run the flow analysis on each of the turbulence simulations in a directory.
-To run Athena-PK (K-Athena) simulations, the `athenapk_run_script.sh` (`athenapk_run_script.sh`) can be run after changing the location of the `athenapk` (`kathena`) directory.
+To run Athena-PK (K-Athena) simulations, the `athenapk_run_script.sh` (`kathena_run_script.sh`) can be run after changing the location of the `athenapk` (`kathena`) directory.
 To run flow analysis, browse through the `flow_analysis_script.sh` script and adjust needed parameters and run.